-The people the Trump Administration announced ICE will initially focus on deporting include people:
+The people the Trump Administration announced ICE will initially focus on include those:

-- with pending criminal cases and/or prior criminal convictions; - with final orders of removal: - who have committed fraud or misrepresentation in applications to the government; - they believe pose a threat to public safety or national security
+- With pending criminal cases and/or prior criminal convictions; - With final orders of removal; - Who have committed fraud or misrepresentation in applications to the government; - They believe pose a threat to public safety or national security

-Immigration and

-Customs Enforcement

-(ICE) is one of the

-federal agencies

-responsible for

-deporting people.

-ICE is part of the U.S.

-Department of Homeland
+Immigration and Customs Enforcement (ICE) is one of the federal agencies responsible for deporting people.
+ICE is part of the U.S. Department of Homeland Security (DHS).

-Security (DHS).